krishgoel20/AI-Ecommerce-Platform/README.md

 # ShopMind 🛍️

-A full-stack AI-native E-commerce platform where natural language is the primary interface — search, product Q&A, business analytics and recommendations are all powered by LLMs instead of traditional keyword matching.
+A full-stack AI-native E-commerce platform where natural language is the primary interface — a real product with multiple AI features, a complete shopping flow, and role-based access.

 ---

+## What it does

+**For customers:**
+- Browse products across categories with product variant selection (size, weight, volume, etc.)
+- Search in plain English — *"wireless headphones under ₹5000"* — and get SQL-powered results
+- Ask questions about any product and get instant AI answers grounded in the product description (with voice input support)
+- Get AI-generated product comparisons — *"Compare this with the Laptop"*
+- Use the Budget Optimizer — enter a budget and goal, AI builds the best cart
+- Use Occasion-based Shopping — describe an occasion (*"birthday gift for a 10-year-old"*), AI curates a tailored product list with reasons
+- Add to cart, adjust quantities, choose a payment method, and place orders
+- Receive an HTML e-mail receipt with order summary and tracking status
+- Reset forgotten passwords via a secure e-mail link

+**For admins:**
+- Ask business questions in plain English — *"What is the total revenue from all orders?"* — and get real-time SQL-powered answers
+- Full access to all customer features plus the analytics dashboard

+**For guests:**
+- Browse products and search without creating an account
+- Prompted to sign-in only when adding to cart

+---

 ## What makes ShopMind different

-Most E-commerce platforms use keyword search and fixed analytics dashboards.
+Most e-commerce platforms use keyword search and fixed analytics dashboards.
 ShopMind replaces these with a conversational AI layer:

 | Feature | Traditional approach | ShopMind |
 |---|---|---|